uihilab/RasterJS/README.md

 The system does not require external software framework knowledge to maintain as it relies on vanilla JavaScript and default JS Web APIs.
 From a user standpoint, the user interface is responsive and intuitive to enable associates of any technical proficiency level to use the system to its full potential without requiring training and previous expertise.
 The interface shown in the following figures summarizes the map view and user control panel.
 The user can navigate on the map with the help of panning and zooming.
 The control panel gives the user the ability to select the values for resolution, area, and elevation for georeferencing.
 Based on the selected values for these parameters, the selection window appears on the interface which can be moved around for the selection of the area of interest.
 The georeferenced image will be placed inside this selected area with the watershed boundary or raindrop flow overlaid on top.
 In Online mode, Google Maps view is displayed whereas in Offline mode OpenStreetMaps tiles are used to construct the map with a reduced extent and restricted zoom levels.

-Currently, this repository presents only the Online Mode.
-Full version that includes the Offline and Web Bundle Modes will be released soon.

 ### Default view in online mode
 ![Screenshot-1](screenshots/online-mode-screenshot.png)